emilykroberts/multivariate-normal-principal-stratification/README.md

 First, data in the illness death format for a randomized trial can be generated using the generatedata.R file.
 This will provide a datasets that follows the models for each treatment arm described in the manuscripts.
 The following files contain the likelihood components or calculations for different parameters in the proposed models based on the Bayesian framework:

-fdelt.R for the posterior computation of correlation parameters assuming a Uniform distribution, and fdeltaBeta.R for the posterior computation assuming a Beta prior.
+fdelt.R for the posterior computation of correlation parameters assuming a Uniform distribution, and fdeltBeta.R for the posterior computation assuming a Beta prior.

 The run_sim.R function runs the simulations/MCMC and performs estimation and surrogacy validation based on our proposed methods.